felipecruz91/react-docker/README.md

 Your browser will likely launch a window or tab for `http://localhost:3000` and you should see a React icon and welcome screen.
 If everything is running, then `CTRL + C` to stop the app and proceed.
 If it is not working, visit create-react-app's website for instructions and troubleshooting tips for your environment.

 # Add Docker container
-If you tested the app above, and the values you set in your local environment appear, then proceed to package your app in a container.
+Let's proceed to package your app in a container.

 ## Create Docker image and run script
 Add `Dockerfile` as example in this repository